weetmuts/moln/README.md

 # Moln

-A bash shell script to handle multiple cloud providers.
+A bash shell script to simplify work with multiple cloud providers.
+When you can't remember the cli command for your cloud flavour of the day, do `moln aws list-vms` to list your vms.

 Do `configure && make && sudo make install` to install it in /usr/local/bin and /etc/bash_completion.d.

 First lets install the aws cli (and likewise for azure and gcloud).
 ```